-Many California counties use the 100-year storm as the design storm for regional flood control facilities and stormwater related capital improvements.
-However new data show that storm will be more intense than previously thought.
+Many California counties use the 100-year storm as the design storm for regional flood control facilities and stormwater-related capital improvements.
+However new data show that the 100-year storm will be more intense than previously thought.

 Prior to 2013, storm intensities and volumes corresponding to certain size storm events (2-year, 5-year, 10-year, 25-year, 50-year, 100-year) were categorized using storm gage data spanning from 1897 to 1970 (National Oceanic Atmospheric Administration (NOAA) Atlas 2).
 In June 2013 NOAA supplemented the previous gage data with an additional 40 years of data spanning from 1970 to 2010, as well as added gages to the precipitation recording network to provide greater data density (NOAA Atlas 14).